ArailymAmirCD/NetflixClone/README.md

 ## Installation and Usage

 The project is set up to be run in Xcode.
 Clone the repository and open the `.xcodeproj` or `.xcworkspace` file in Xcode.
 Then, press the Run button or `Cmd + R` to build and run the project.

+## Credits
+This project was developed by following Amir Hossam's Netflix Clone tutorial for iOS.
+Any similarities between this project and other projects available on the web are likely due to the use of this tutorial.
+The tutorial was extremely helpful throughout the process, and all credit for the original concept and general structure goes to them.

+## Contact
+For any inquiries, please reach out to me at amirarailym1449@gmail.com